cosmo-nova/face-recognition/README.md

 To run this project follow below steps -

-- Note - Replace the file path (pathf) in code with the actual image you want to use
+- Note - Replace the file path (pathf) in code with the actual xml and img with the image you want to use

 ---